 Once you have begun titration, the process typically takes 8-12 weeks.
 This allows your body to adjust to the new medication and find your optimal dose.
 This means that you will feel maximum treatment effects from your medication with minimum side effects.

-At this stage, you will be referred back to your assessing Consultant for an End of Titration Review.
+At this stage, you will be sent an appointment to attend an End of Titration Review.

-If your Consultant is happy that your treatment is now stabilised, they will write to your GP to recommend that your prescription be continued under a Shared Care Agreement.
+If your clinician is happy that your treatment is now stabilised, they will write to your GP to recommend that your prescription be continued under a Shared Care Agreement.
 This means that ongoing prescriptions will be issued by your GP surgery, and there will be an expectation that your medication will be reviewed on a six-monthly basis by your GP.
-You will also be offered an annual review by Psychiatry-UK (PUK) – or perhaps by another service, such as your local NHS team.
+You will also be offered an annual review by Psychiatry UK – or perhaps by another service, such as your local NHS team.

 Can I receive titration through my GP?